Mom’s Question:

 For the baby, the anxiety is real.
 They haven’t learned to trust yet that the parent is around and will be back even if you are out of sight.
 This is terrifying, and the baby wants to be close all the time.

-Being tough, and letting the cry will actually make the situation worse – then you reinforce the belief that you are not around and coming back.
+Being tough and letting the baby cry will actually make the situation worse – then you reinforce the belief that you are not around and may not come back.

 Mobility frustration